-While the basic concepts of Civilization V are broadly similar to previous games in the series, some major changes have been made.
+While the basic concepts of this game are broadly similar to previous games in the series, some major changes have been made.
 Chief among these is a change from the squares-based map of all previous Civilization games to a hexagon-based system; now, moving in a diagonal offers the same movement as in any other direction (as opposed to a squares-based system, where a diagonal is strictly faster than either vertically or horizontally).
 In addition, religions have been removed from the game, while the policies system - allowing the player to customise their rule, gaining various perks or bonuses - has been significantly overhauled, requiring players to purchase policies with culture.
 Ranged units have also been tweaked, allowing archers to bombard enemy units or cities from afar.

 There are no Macintosh screenshots for this game.

 There are 34 other screenshots on file for other versions of this game.

 - "文明帝國 V" -- Chinese spelling (traditional)

 - "Цивилизация 5" -- Russian informal spelling

 - "Civilization 5" -- Common name